BinarCode/vue-form-wizard/README.md

     type: String,
     default: ''
   },
+  /***
+   * Icon name for the upper circle corresponding to the tab
+   * Supports themify icons only for now.
+   */
   icon: {
     type: String,
-    default: '' //name of the icon.
-Supports themify icons only for now },
+    default: ''
+  },
+  /***
+   * Function to execute before tab switch.
+Return value must be boolean
+   * If the return result is false, tab switch is restricted */
   beforeChange: {
-    type: Function  //function to execute before changing tabs.
-Has to return true or false.
-If returns false, tab change is restricted
+    type: Function
   }
 }
 ```